lucee/lucee-docs/README.md

 ### Building the static documentation output

-The purpose of the structure of the documentation is to allow a human readable and editable form of documentation that can be built into multiple output formats.
-At present, we have an "HTML" builder and a "Dash docs" builder, found at `./builders/html` and `./builders/dash` that will build the documentation website and dash docset respectively.
+The purpose of the structure of the documentation is to allow a human readable and editable form of documentation that can be built into  a HTML format via the "HTML" builder, found at `./builders/html`, that will build the documentation website.
 The source of the documentation can be found in the `./docs` folder.

 To run the build, execute the `build.sh` or `build.bat` script found in the root of the project, i.e.

 	documentation>./build.sh|bat

-Once this has finished, you should find `./builds/html` and `./builds/dash` directories with the website content / dash docsets built.
+Once this has finished, you should find the `./builds/html` directory with the website content built.

 ### Running a server locally